NIEM/NIEM.github.io/json/whatis/index.md

 from the NIEM model, adapted from another standard, or created from scratch.

-Several scientist/developer teams may form a community to create an data resource specification as the standard for data they all produce and consume.
+Several scientist/developer teams may form a community to create a data resource specification as the standard for data they all produce and consume.
 Or they may agree on a set of data components they will all use, while not attempting to standardize each complete resource.
-This is very similar to a NIEM domain's activity; the new community may seek recognition as a new domain, or affiliation with an existing domain, but is not required to do so.
+This is very similar to a NIEM domain's activity.
+The new community may seek recognition as a new domain, or affiliation with an existing domain, but is not required to do so.

 Scientists and developers can participate in a NIEM domain's activities, proposing new and modified data elements in the domain submodel for use in multiple specifications.
-If elected as a domain co-chair, they will vote on changes to NIEM Core at the NBAC.
+If elected as a domain representative, they will vote on changes to NIEM Core at the NBAC.
 They may also participate at the NBAC as a non-voting observer.

-Finally, scientists and developers might participate in the NTAC Technical Architecture Committee (NTAC), which governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.
+Finally, scientists and developers might participate in the NTAC, which governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.